mgechev/ngrev/README.md

 2. Make sure the dependencies are installed.
 3. Open `ngrev`.
 4. Click on `Select Project` and select `[YOUR_CLI_APP]/src/tsconfig.app.json`.

-### Using with Angular Seed

-1. Open the Angular's application directory.
-2. Make sure the dependencies are installed.
-3. Open `ngrev`.
-4. Click on `Select Project` and select `[YOUR_CLI_APP]/src/client/tsconfig.json`.

 ## Demo